Shanghai Rummy (Rules and Gameplay Instructions)

 Is there a limit to buying in Shanghai Rummy?

 Yes.
-You are not allowed to buy cards more than three times per hand in the first eight rounds and more than four times in rounds nine and ten.
+In Shanghai Rummy, you are not allowed to buy cards more than three times per hand in the first eight rounds and more than four times in rounds nine and ten.ย

 If you enjoy this challenging card-matching game, check our guides to the following Shanghai Rummy alternatives: